Skip to main content

 The homepage leads with clear positioning: who are you there for?
 Which industries, company forms, life situations?
 Instead of "We serve all clients" better "Tax advisor for freelancers and GmbHs in [city]".
 A calm, professional image (firm, team, you with a client in consultation), three central actions: view services, meet the team, request initial consultation.

 The team page introduces tax advisors, tax clerks and accountants personally.
-Photo, role, career, specialisation.
-For finance topics Google weights E-E-A-T particularly strongly.
-A substantial team page with real professional depth measurably increases ranking.
+Photo, role, career and specialisation help make expertise understandable.
+A substantial team page can support trust, professional orientation and search relevance.

-The contact and initial consultation area contains address, phone number with click-to-call, opening hours, a GDPR-compliant request form with mandatory field "concern" (no sensitive financial data in the form).
-Those offering video consultation link discreetly to the calendar booking tool (Calendly, Cal.com) - for start-ups and modern entrepreneurs a strong trust anchor.
+The contact and initial consultation area contains address, phone number with click-to-call, opening hours, a data-minimizing request form with mandatory field "concern" (no sensitive financial data in the form).
+Those offering video consultation link discreetly to a common appointment booking widget - for start-ups and modern entrepreneurs a strong trust anchor.

 Visibility, trust, long-term mandates